-Hives, or urticaria in medical jargon, are raised, red, and usually itchy patches of skin ("wheals") that appear suddenly and then later disappear without a trace.
-They can appear all over the body, but usually appear first on the trunk and upper arms and legs, and can last a couple of days.
-In fact, the itching can be so intense that it keeps people from working and/or sleeping.
-Hives are also common: one out of every five people will have hives at some time during his/her life.
+Hives, or urticaria, are a common condition that results in raised, red, and usually itchy patches of skin ("wheals") that appear suddenly and then later disappear without a trace.
+They can appear all over the body, but usually appear first on the trunk and upper arms and legs, and most of the time they last anywhere from 24 hours to a couple of days.
+They can range in size from small dots the size of pencil tip to patches covering large areas of the body.
+Hives typically cause itching, stinging, or pain.

 Hives are one of the body's responses to the presence of histamine or other chemicals in the blood.
 They are often, but not always, caused by allergies.
-During an allergic reaction, the body recognizes a relatively harmless substance (e.g., certain foods, some medications, new soaps, lotions, and perfumes, pollen, and animal hair) as a dangerous intruder and mounts an immune response to it.
-Other triggers that can cause hives include:
+During an allergic reaction, the body recognizes a substance (e.g., foods; medications; new soaps, lotions, and perfumes; pollen; animal hair) or a trigger as a dangerous intruder and mounts an immune response to it.
+Hives usually form within minutes of exposure or but might also occur several hours later.
+Other triggers that may cause hives include:

 - constricting clothing

 - scratching you skin

 As with other allergic reactions, it's possible to recognize and then avoid triggers that can cause hives.
 At times, the exact cause of hives can be obvious, but other situations may require more in-depth detective work.
 Sometimes, an allergic reaction may begin with hives and quickly progress to become more serious, even life-threatening.
 Symptoms of an anaphylactic reaction include difficulty breathing or swallowing, lightheadedness, rapid or irregular heartbeat, and/or loss of consciousness.
 The person may need to go to a hospital for immediate care.
 If this occurs to you or someone you know, you may want to call the Columbia University Emergency Medical Service (CUEMS) at 212-854-5555 if you’re a member of the Morningside campus community.
 If you are off-campus, call 911.